-Physicians should be aware of the potential for drug interactions and ensure the antibiotic is effective; drug interactions may occur when any form of clindamycin is used with medi-
+Physicians should be aware of the potential for drug interactions and ensure the antibiotic is effective; drug interactions may occur when any form of clindamycin is used with medications that impact the functioning of CYP3A4 (clarithromycin, erythromycin, rifampin, tamoxifen, glucocorticoids, etc.).

 Dosing: The recommended regimen is 5 g of 2% clindamycin cream intravaginally for seven days.
-Alternatives include clindamycin 300 mg twice a day orally for seven days or clindamycin 100 mg vaginal suppositories for three days. ^{116, 129} In some countries a formulation of clindamycin phosphate vaginal cream 2% is available; it is a sustained release formulation, used as a single dose.
-130
+Alternatives include clindamycin 300 mg twice a day orally for seven days or clindamycin 100 mg vaginal suppositories for three days.
+In some countries a formulation of clindamycin phosphate vaginal cream 2% is available; it is a sustained release formulation, used as a single dose.